Bungeishunjū

 Bungeishunjū Ltd. (株式会社文藝春秋, Kabushiki-gaisha Bungeishunjū) is a Japanese publishing company known for its leading monthly magazine Bungeishunjū.
-The company was founded by Kan Kikuchi in 1923.
+Founded by Kan Kikuchi in 1923, the company is headquartered in Chiyoda, Tokyo.

 It grants the annual Akutagawa Prize, one of the most prestigious literary awards in Japan, as well as the annual Naoki Prize for popular novelists.
 It also granted (from 1955 to 2001) the annual Bungeishunjū Manga Award for achievement in the manga and illustration fields.
-It is headquartered in Chiyoda, Tokyo.

 The company publishes Bungakukai (文學界), the weekly Shūkan Bunshun (週刊文春), and the sports magazine Number, which represent public opinion of literary, political, and sport-journalistic culture, respectively.
 The Bunshun, in particular, has come to be known for litigation involving freedom of speech issues, particularly alleged privacy violations and defamation; see, for example, Mitsuo Kagawa.

 History

 Bungeishunjū was founded in 1923 by writer Kan Kikuchi.
 The company was disbanded in March 1946 but was reestablished in June of the same year.

-In February 1995 the magazine Marco Polo, a 250,000-circulation monthly published by Bungei Shunju, ran a Holocaust denial article by physician Masanori Nishioka which stated:
+In February 1995 the magazine Marco Polo, a 250,000-circulation monthly published by Bungeishunjū, ran a Holocaust denial article by physician Masanori Nishioka which stated:

 The "Holocaust" is a fabrication.
 There were no execution gas chambers in Auschwitz or in any other concentration camp.
 Today, what are displayed as "gas chambers" at the remains of the Auschwitz camp in Poland are a post-war fabrication by the Polish communist regime or by the Soviet Union, which controlled the country.
 Not once, neither at Auschwitz nor in any territory controlled by the Germans during the Second World War, was there "mass murder of Jews" in "gas chambers."

-The Los Angeles-based Simon Wiesenthal Center instigated a boycott of Bungei Shunju advertisers, including Volkswagen, Mitsubishi, and Cartier.
-Within days, Bungei Shunju shut down Marco Polo and its editor, Kazuyoshi Hanada, quit, as did the president of Bungei Shunju, Kengo Tanaka.
+The Los Angeles–based Simon Wiesenthal Center instigated a boycott of Bungeishunjū advertisers, including Volkswagen, Mitsubishi, and Cartier.
+Within days, Bungeishunjū shut down Marco Polo and its editor, Kazuyoshi Hanada, quit, as did the president of Bungeishunjū, Kengo Tanaka.